Tzveta KassabovaAssistant Professor of Theatre & Drama

 - B243 Walgreen

 Kassabova believes that dance is a visual art form.
-She has always been fascinated by the concept of space and is constantly trying to address it, both in her choreography and design.
+She has always been fascinated by the concept of space and is constantly trying to address it in both her choreography and her design.